BioSTEAMDevelopmentGroup/thermosteam/README.rst

 of this software, and a DISCLAIMER OF ALL WARRANTIES.

-Although not required by the thermosteam license, if it is convenient for you, please cite ThermoSTEAM if used in your work.
+Although not required by the thermosteam license, if it is convenient for you, please cite Thermosteam if used in your work.
 Please also consider contributing any changes you make back, and benefit the community.